 In the case of larger fillings, Dr. Doray fabricates porcelain restorations or onlays which look and feel like natural teeth.
 Porcelain fillings will strengthen a weak or damaged tooth structure and prevent future damage to teeth.
 They will last longer than composite fillings but will also cost more.
 Porcelain restorations will require two visits because they are fabricated in a dental lab.

-Some patients may prefer to have a gold filling placed because of it’s extreme durability.
-Gold is not as natural looking as a tooth colored filling but is the strongest option for a tooth filling.
+Some patients may prefer to have a gold filling placed because of the extreme durability.
+Gold is not as natural-looking as a tooth colored filling but is the strongest option for a tooth filling.
 Gold fillings will also require two visits to our Philadelphia dentist office since they must be fabricated in a dental lab.

 About the Dental Fillings Procedure